pybdrew/CST-391/Milestones/Milestone 1/README.md

 configuration, MySQL setup).
 8. Time Constraints: Completing both Angular and React front-ends and back-end services may pose challenges within project deadlines.

+## Conclusion

+Inclusion, a tool that enhances personal engagement with scripture, offers a unique blend of flexibility and reliability.
+By allowing users to create and manage notes, Inclusion ensures the preservation of biblical integrity.
+This combination empowers users to delve deeply into verses, explore insights across translations, and curate a personalized record of their spiritual journey.
+With its user-friendly design, Inclusion fosters a more organized, reflective, and enriching Bible study experience.